adrianjd/lottery_draw/README.md

 # lottery_draw
-Pick the right number or letter and win!
+## Pick the right number or letter and win!

- A lottery game, where you pick a number from 1-10, or a letter from a-e Pick a winning number/letter and you win!
+This repository is a lottery game, where you pick either a number from '1-10', or a letter from 'a-e'.
+Pick a winning number/letter and you win!